Configuring SNMPv3

 [edit snmp] engine-id { use-mac-address; } view jnxAlarms { oid 1.3.6.1.4.1.2636.3.4 include; } view interfaces { oid 1.3.6.1.2.1.2 include; } view ping-mib { oid 1.3.6.1.2.1.80 include; } [edit snmp v3] notify n1 { tag router1; # Identifies a set of target addresses type trap;# Defines type of notification } notify n2 { tag host1; type trap; } notify-filter nf1 { oid .1 include; # Defines which traps to send } # In this case, includes all traps notify-filter nf2 { oid 1.3.6.1.4.1 include; # Sends enterprise-specific traps only } notify-filter nf3 { oid 1.3.6.1.2.1.1.5 include; # Sends BGP traps only } snmp-community index1 { community-name "$9$JOZi.QF/AtOz3"; # SECRET-DATA security-name john; # Matches the security name at the target parameters tag host1; # Finds the addresses that are allowed to be used with } target-address ta1 {# Associates the target address with the group # san-francisco. address 10.1.1.1; address-mask 255.255.255.0; # Defines the range of addresses port 162; tag-list router1; target-parameters tp1; # Applies configured target parameters } target-address ta2 { address 10.1.1.2; address-mask 255.255.255.0; port 162; tag-list host1; target-parameters tp2; } target-address ta3 { address 10.1.1.3; address-mask 255.255.255.0; port 162; tag-list “router1 host1”; target-parameters tp3; } target-parameters tp1 { # Defines the target parameters notify-filter nf1; # Specifies which notify filter to apply parameters { message-processing-model v1; security-model v1; security-level none; security-name john; # Matches the security name configured at the } # [edit snmp v3 snmp-community community-index hierarchy level. } target-parameters tp2 { notify-filter nf2; parameters { message-processing-model v1; security-model v1; security-level none; security-name john; } } target-parameters tp3 { notify-filter nf3; parameters { message-processing-model v1; security-model v1; security-level none; security-name john; } } usm { local-engine { # Defines authentication and encryption for SNMPv3 users user john { # security-name john is defined here authentication-md5 { authentication-password authentication-password; } privacy-des { privacy-password privacy-password; } } user bob { # security-name bob is defined here authentication-sha { authentication-password authentication-password; } privacy-none; } user julia { # security-name julia is defined here authentication-none; privacy-none; } user lauren { # security-name lauren is defined here authentication-sha { authentication-password authentication-password; } privacy-aes128 { privacy-password privacy-password; } } user richard { # security-name richard is defined here authentication-sha { authentication-password authentication-password; } privacy-none; } } } vacm { access { group san-francisco { #Defines the access privileges for the group default-context-prefix { # called san-francisco security-model v1 { security-level none { notify-view ping-mib; read-view interfaces; write-view jnxAlarms; } } } } } security-to-group { security-model v1 { security-name john { # Assigns john to security group san-fancisco group san-francisco; } security-name bob { # Assigns bob to security group new-york group new-york; } security-name julia {# Assigns julia to security group chicago group chicago; } security-name lauren {# Assigns lauren to security group paris group paris; } security-name richard {# Assigns richard to security group geneva group geneva; } } } }

 For each SNMPv3 user, you can specify the username, authentication type, authentication password, privacy type, and privacy password.
-After a user enters a password, a key based on the engine ID and password is generated and is written to the configuration file.
-After the generation of the key, the password is deleted from this configuration file.
+After a user enters a password, a key based on the engine ID and password is generated and written to the configuration file.
+After the generation of the key, you can delete the password from this configuration file.

 You can configure only one encryption type for each SNMPv3 user.